 In Africa, India, Thailand and Indonesia, clay is fired at a low-temperature wood is scares – the loam is quite fragile – and weathers quickly.
 Fine porcelain existed and was created for centuries in China – miraculous transparent wonders.

 Why we enjoy creating ceramics.

-Clay is lovely material and can be made into unusual objects.
-In a reasonably low cost, comparable to the same thing in gold or silver at a reasonably low cost.
+Clay is lovely material and can be formed into unusual objects, comparable to the same thing in gold or silver at a reasonably low cost.
 Therefore a familiar person can easily buy a unique piece.

-An Ornament can be bought in faraway places – back home the memory of the site, the person who made it comes folding back.
+An Ornament can be bought in faraway places – back home, the site’s memory, the person who made it comes folding back.
 Clay is very tactile; a blind person can get a lot of joy from the sheer feeling.